 The directors consider the USD to be the currency that most faithfully represents the economic effect of the underlying transactions, events and conditions.
 The USD is the currency in which the Company measures its performance and reports its results to the members.
-Therefore, management considers the USD as the currency that most represents the economic effects of the underlying transactions, events and conditions.
+This determination also considers the competitive environment in which the Company operates.